malicialab/avclass/avclass/README.md

 ## Input JSON format

 AVClass supports three input JSON formats:

-1. VirusTotal JSON reports (**-vt** file), where each line in file should be the full JSON of a VirusTotal report as fetched through the VirusTotal API.
+1. VirusTotal v2 API JSON reports (*-vt file*), where each line in the input *file* should be the full JSON of a VirusTotal v2 API response to the */file/report* endpoint, e.g., obtained by querying https://www.virustotal.com/vtapi/v2/file/report?apikey={apikey}&resource={hash}
-   By default, it assumes the VT reports are from VT API version 2.
-   If the VT reports are from VT API version 3, add the **-vt3** command line option.
+There is an example VirusTotal v2 input file in examples/vtv2_sample.json

+2. VirusTotal v3 API JSON reports (*-vt file -vt3*),
+where each line in the input *file* should be the full JSON of a VirusTotal API version 3 response with a *File* object report, e.g., obtained by querying https://www.virustotal.com/api/v3/files/{hash}
+There is an example VirusTotal v3 input file in examples/vtv3_sample.json

-2. Simplified JSON (**-lb** file), where each line in file should be a JSON with (at least) these fields: {md5, sha1, sha256, scan_date, av_labels}.
+3. Simplified JSON (*-lb file*), where each line in *file* should be a JSON with (at least) these fields:
+{md5, sha1, sha256, av_labels}.
-   There is an example of such input file in ../examples/malheurReference_lb.json
+There is an example of such input file in *examples/malheurReference_lb.json*

 **Multiple input files**